Halocarbon vs GHG

 We do not support markets that promote pollution potential, which allow large corporations to continue their large-scale polluting capabilities.

 We are resolved to not profit from any form of carbon market that permits the release of these gases through INDIRECT pollution potentials — This is certainly the quickest way to an ecological disaster.

 At Generation HaloCAREbure we believe that the best way to manage refrigerant gases is to promote the 3R option:

 Reduce, Reuse, Recycle.

-We work to reclaim as much as can be recycled and the rest, those being the most harmful, are sent to their proper destruction.
+We work to reclaim as many gases as can be recycled and the rest, those being the most harmful, are sent for ecologically-safe destruction.